ibm-cloud-docs/watsonx-code-assistant/wca-privacy-z.md

 Your prompt also includes metadata on the overall COBOL program, which helps {{site.data.keyword.wcaz_short}} make more accurate recommendations in the context of your code.
 This metadata does not include the actual source code.

-This metadata is stored in a Db2 instance on IBM Cloud, which is both managed and provided by you.
+This metadata is stored in a Db2 instance on {{site.data.keyword.cloud_notm}}, which is both managed and provided by you.

 Only the specific {{site.data.keyword.cloud_notm}} user and service IDs that you explicitly authorize have access to the Db2 instance that stores your metadata.